rainboyan/grails-plugin-dynamic-modules/README.md

 }
 ```

+`DynamicModules` plugin support more methods of `GrailsPluginManager`,

-now, you can get all the module descriptors in your Grails application throug the extended API of `GrailsPluginManager`,
+you can get all the `ModuleDescriptor` in your Grails application throug the two methods of `GrailsPluginManager`,

 ```groovy